netdata/netdata/streaming/README.md

 #### Limitations
 This limitation will be withdrawn asap and is work-in-progress.

 The current implementation of streaming data compression can support only a few number of dimensions in a chart with names that cannot exceed the size of 16384 bytes.
-In case your instance hit this limitation, the agent can deactivate compression during runtime to avoid stream corruption.
+In case your instance hit this limitation, the agent will deactivate compression during runtime to avoid stream corruption.
 This limitation can be seen in the error.log file with the sequence of the following messages:
 ```
 netdata INFO  : STREAM_SENDER[child01] : STREAM child01 [send to my.parent.IP]: connecting...
 netdata INFO  : STREAM_SENDER[child01] : STREAM child01 [send to my.parent.IP]: initializing communication...